namib-project/muddles/README.md

     $ cargo install --path .

+You will need a C compiler on your system for this to work because Cargo needs to compile the Tree-sitter-generated parser sources.

 To use it, of course you'll need to configure your (LSP-capable) text editor.
 While we can't go over complete configuration in this document, here's some snippets to hopefully get you most of the way.